 Think about it: Say your local pub asks for feedback on their latest themed night (those are still a thing, right?!) and you offer your thoughts on what they could do differently and what you liked, and they implemented those changes.
 You’d be pretty happy, right?

 You’d feel like part of the community and you’d be way more likely to go back time and time again than if they had ignored your feedback (making you feel unimportant).

-By asking focused questions like we discussed above, you can determine the problem areas a lot of your audience face and create content that really taps into solutions for them.
+By asking focused questions as we discussed above, you can determine the problem areas a lot of your audience face and create content that really taps into solutions for them.

-When your audience sees that you’re openly answering the questions they have, they’ll feel involved and like they belong – an invaluable method for gaining trust and building loyal fans.
+When your audience sees that you’re openly answering the questions they have, they’ll feel involved and as they belong – an invaluable method for gaining trust and building loyal fans.

 3. SPEAK in Your Audience’s Language

 I don’t mean choosing between English, Spanish, or any other ACTUAL language.
 I mean using words your audience can connect with.

 Language that resonates with them, inspires them and makes them want to be a part of what you offer.

 Sometimes we think we KNOW what kind of language “speaks” to our audience, but more often than not we’re way off.
 In fact, there’s a quick and easy way you can determine the exact words to use.

 - Step 1: Find where your audience hang out, whether it’s on social media, forums, real life events, or wherever.
 Find them and join in their conversations (or eavesdrop, but don’t make it obvious!)